Liberty in North Korea: Move to Los Angeles

 In 2009, LiNK moved from Washington, D.C., to Los Angeles.
 The organization also changed its activism strategy from political lobbying to bringing attention to the people of North Korea instead of the politics already frequently reported on.
 Beginning in the spring of 2009, they also began to send groups of interns to give presentations to schools, colleges, churches and other venues about the North Korean human rights crisis.
 LiNK has conducted 13 tours as of fall 2014, which occur twice a year on a semester basis.

 Refugee assistance

 LiNK has focused its work on North Korean refugees in China, who are vulnerable to exploitation and punishment in China, and can be repatriated if caught.
 If repatriated, North Koreans face reprisal in the forms of interrogation, prison camps, and execution.
 As a result, LiNK works to rescue North Korean refugees hiding in China and helps them escape through Southeast Asia.
-As of March 2019, LiNK had resettled 1,000 refugees throughout the U.S. and South Korea.
+As of October 2025, LiNK had rescued over 1,300 refugees and resettled them throughout South Korea and the United States.

 According to LiNK, the cost of each rescue is $3,000 USD.
 LiNK coordinates a "Resettlement Assistance Program" to help newly resettled refugees.
+In LiNK's 2024 annual report, $952,761 was allocated towards refugee rescues and resettlement support.